ncatlab/nlab-content/pages/5/5/0/0/55/content.md

 In the existing literature this is often addressed just as "the complex that computes Lie algebroid cohomology".

-It is helpful to compare this definition to the general definition of [[L-infinity Lie algebroid|L-infinity algebroids]], the [[vertical categorification]] of Lie algebras and Lie algebroids.
+It is helpful to compare this definition to the general definition of [[L-infinity Lie algebroid|L-infinity-algebroids]], the [[vertical categorification]] of Lie algebras and Lie algebroids.

 **Definition in terms of commutative Lie-Rinehart pairs.**